 According to Cabibbo's calculation this decay should have an appreciable rate, but it was never found!
-An explanation was provided by Glashow, Iliopoulis and Maiani in 1970: They hypothesised the existence of the charm (c) quark, contributing with a diagram
+An explanation was provided by Glashow, Iliopoulis and Maiani in 1970.
+The mixing between the s and d quark in the weak interaction is essentially a 'rotation' in s - d space, and therefore it also involves an s' state: